madhaa17/chatbot-ai/README.md

 # AI Chatbot with Next.js

+<a href="chatbot-ai-dun-nine.vercel.app" target="_blank">Demo Chatbot</a>

-This is a modern chatbot application built with Next.js that supports both Google's Gemini and OpenAI's ChatGPT models.
-The application features a clean, responsive UI and allows users to switch between different AI models.
+This is a modern chatbot application built with Next.js that supports both Google's Gemini models.

 ## Features

-- Support for both Gemini and ChatGPT models
+- Support for both Gemini
 - Real-time chat interface
 - Responsive design
 - TypeScript support